gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/linking-git-commits-to-jira-issues-gij-cloud.md

 &nbsp;

-## How to link pull or merge requests to a Jira issue
+## How to Link Pull or Merge Requests to a Jira Issue

-Associate pull or merge requests to a Jira issue by inserting the Jira issue key to the pull request when creating them.
+Associate pull or merge requests to a Jira issue by inserting the Jira issue key in the pull request when creating them.

-### Via Git service
+### Via Git Service

 ![](/wp-content/uploads/gij-github-web-create-pull-request-sample.png)